rhoulihan/distributed-lock-client/README.md

 The NoSQL Lock Client is a general purpose distributed locking library.
 The NoSQL Lock Client supports both fine-grained and coarse-grained locking as the lock keys can be any arbitrary string, up to a certain length.
-NoSQL Lock Client supports either MongoDB or D6ynamoDB as a backend for maintaining lock state.
+NoSQL Lock Client supports either MongoDB or DynamoDB as a backend for maintaining lock state.
 NoSQL Lock Client is an open-source project supported by the community.
 Please create issues in the GitHub repository with questions.